MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 over files, ensures extra check coverage, such as proper commit message formatting, signature, etc.

-I did not receive direct feedback for linting/formatting, but I would also introduce these changes on the corresponding faulty commits during the review cycles (and reporting them on update section of my subsequent cover letters).
+I did not receive direct feedback for linting/formatting, but I would also introduce these changes on the corresponding faulty commits during the review cycles (and reporting them in the update section of my subsequent cover letters).

 ### How did the patchset change

 The patchset was merged on its v3.
-I will not go through every request and change made, but describe main changes between v1 and v3.
+I will not go through every request and change made, but describe the main changes between v1 and v3.
 First of all, extra basic tests were added for RENEW, asserting basic calls would return success.
 The most significant change, however, was related to namespace setup.

-A network namespace isolates the test network, by having the test on its namespace and the remainder of the host system on the original namespace.
+A network namespace isolates the test network by having the test on its namespace and the remainder of the host system on the original namespace.

-For the feedback of v2, I was asked to handle the creation of namespaces inside the file, an improvement possibility that I missed on my initial inspection of code.
+For the feedback on v2, I was asked to handle the creation of namespaces inside the file, an improvement possibility that I missed on my initial inspection of the code.
 Initially, `ipv6_flowlabel_mgr.c` was not a standalone file, but it relied on external scripts to ensure namespace setup for test execution, calling the helper `in_netns.sh` file.
-Therefore, to properly and safely execute the test on a device, without risking to leak namespace changes to the host, the user should not directly run the `ipv6_flowlabel_mgr` binary, but either run `ipv6_flowlabel.sh` script (which also run the other `ipv6_flowlabel.c` test suite), or run `./in_netns.sh ipv6_flowlabel_mgr`.
+Therefore, to properly and safely execute the test on a device, without risking leaking namespace changes to the host, the user should not directly run the `ipv6_flowlabel_mgr` binary, but either run the `ipv6_flowlabel.sh` script (which also runs the other `ipv6_flowlabel.c` test suite), or run `./in_netns.sh ipv6_flowlabel_mgr`.

-Having the namespace setup inside the `ipv6_flowlabel_mgr` suite makes the test robustness increase, avoiding the risk of an "incorrect execution" and enabling the manager tests to be a self-contained and standalone test suite.
-Allied with the selftest harness migration, each test from manager can invoke the internal namespace helper with the aid of fixtures, so we have a custom namespace for each test instead of a namespace for all the suite.
+Having the namespace setup inside the `ipv6_flowlabel_mgr` suite increases test robustness, avoiding the risk of an “incorrect execution” and enabling the manager tests to be a self-contained and standalone test suite.
+Allied with the selftest harness migration, each test from manager can invoke the internal namespace helper with the aid of fixtures, so we have a custom namespace for each test instead of a namespace for the suite.
 The implementation from tests such as `ipv6_fragmentation.c` was used as inspiration and base for the change.
 This specific namespace change introduced a brand new commit to the patchset, which got 5 entries.

 ### Follow-up commit

 Right after my patchset got merged, Jakub asked me to submit a follow-up commit.
 As I made `ipv6_flowlabel_mgr` independent from the `ipv6_flowlabel.sh` wrapper script, I should update this script to exclude the mgr tests.
 I also had to update the `selftest/net`
-Makefile to declare `ipv6_flowlabel_mgr` as its own test, so `make -C tools/testing/selftests/ TARGET=net`, would detect it.
+Makefile to declare `ipv6_flowlabel_mgr` as its own test, so `make -C tools/testing/selftests/ TARGET=net` would detect it.

-I submitted it right before the start of the merge window, when `net-next` was still opened.
-The patch was approved and merged with the `net-next` closed.
-Another interesting observation, is that another person (Hangbin Liu) independently added a `Reviewed-by` to the commit.
+I submitted it right before the start of the merge window, when `net-next` was still open.
+The patch was approved and merged with `net-next` closed.
+Another interesting observation is that another person (Hangbin Liu) independently added a `Reviewed-by` to the commit.

 ### Conclusion

-This interaction with the netdev community caused me to get 6 patches merged to the `net-next` tree (and will probably be merged to the mainline `linux` tree by the end of the merge window).
+This interaction with the netdev community caused me to get 6 patches merged to the `net-next` tree (and will probably be merged to the mainline Linux tree by the end of the merge window).

 # Other insights

-A brief description of other things I've learned during the mentorship is present on this section.
+A brief description of other things I’ve learned during the mentorship is present in this section.

 ## Syzbot contributions

-I did not get any syzbot contribution merged to the kernel, but I believe I was able to deepen my understanding on how to debug and study syzbot issues.
+I did not get any syzbot contribution merged to the kernel, but I believe I was able to deepen my understanding of how to debug and study syzbot issues.

 I was able to properly use `virtme-ng` to setup reproduction environment for a batch of reported bugs (using the options mentioned previously).

-The most relevant knowledge I've got was on how to debug the stack trace and easily navigate across functions.
+The most relevant knowledge I’ve got was on how to debug the stack trace and easily navigate across functions.
 The first tool that can be used is `./scripts/faddr2line`, that enables to convert offset entries such as `unregister_netdevice_queue+0x274/0x30c` from the stack trace to the corresponding line, using `./scripts/faddr2line <vmlinux-image> <offset>`.

-Another tool that I've been using a lot is vim + cscope to properly jump from a function to its caller, and vice-versa.
-I was introduced to cscope during the mentorship, but did not find it neither easy or useful to use in the beginning.
-However, it started working pretty well when I discovered that it is seamlessly integrated to vim.
+Another tool that I’ve been using a lot is vim + cscope to properly jump from a function to its caller, and vice versa.
+I was introduced to cscope during the mentorship, but did not find it either easy or useful to use in the beginning.
+However, it started working pretty well when I discovered that it is seamlessly integrated into vim.
 The cheat sheet below shows extremely useful vim commands to navigate across the stack trace of an issue:

 ```
 :cs find g xfs_buf_lock        " jump to definition (auto-jumps if unique)